Affordable Alternatives to Security

 Today’s best alarms offer more than intruder alerts and are integrated into comprehensive security systems.
 In addition, environmental alerts and perimeter sensors linked to the cloud and smartphones provide real-time activity access.
 As such, large buildings benefit significantly from up-to-date alarm systems technology.

 Modern alarms have sophisticated dashboards with many capabilities.
 Not only do they offer a bird’s-eye view of security, but they can also remotely unlock or lock doors and send security alerts to the proper personnel.
-Coupled with security camera surveillance, they provide a reliable, affordable security guard alternative.
+Coupled with managed video surveillance, alarms provide a reliable, affordable Houston security guard alternative.

 Moreover, these security cameras use wireless technology, making them less vulnerable to accidental damage.
-Additionally, it’s impossible to disarm them because the system alerts everyone connected to it and/or the police and alarm company if a security breach occurs.
+Additionally, it’s impossible to disarm them because the system alerts everyone connected to it and/or the Houston Police and alarm company if a security breach occurs.

 Previous on-site functions like shopping and banking are performed remotely.
 If it’s more advantageous, why should security be any different?
 The purpose of surveillance equipment and security guards is to provide a visual determent.
 Both reduce crime, but neither guarantee 100% safety.
 There is and will always be a risk.
-However, alternative remote security monitoring offers much of the same advantages, if not more, at significantly reduced costs.
+However, remote video surveillance offers many of the same advantages, if not more, at significantly reduced costs.

-Indeed, manned security doesn’t typically require an enormous upfront cost.
-However, technology-based security guard alternatives do reduce staff payrolls over time.
+Indeed, manned surveillance doesn’t typically require an enormous upfront cost.
+However, technology-based security guard alternatives in Houston do reduce staff payrolls over time.
 Additionally, this solution helps decrease potential HR issues that are bound to crop up with staff in general.

 Above all else, they do provide greater safety.
 A camera can always be replaced, but a human life cannot, which raises the necessity of liability coverage.
 Employing extra staff costs hundreds or thousands of dollars per day.
-Added to managing payrolls and additional insurance, the cost of staffed personnel can be substantial.
+Added to managing payrolls and additional insurance, the cost of hiring security guards in Houston can be substantial.

 Being in the midst of a world health crisis has also affected private security businesses.
 Staffing issues may persist with lockdowns and the spread of contraction of COVID-19.
 If part-time or temporary workers are employed to fill the gap, they may be inexperienced and impact the level of security provided.

-Today’s surveillance offerings provide unrivaled sophistication and coverage that’s hard to beat with security guards.
+Today’s surveillance offerings provide unrivaled sophistication and coverage that’s hard to beat by employing run-of-the-mill Houston security guards.
 Many companies, institutions, and organizations still require manned guarding but are leveraging and investing more in affordable alternatives.
-Electronic security offers greater efficiency, increased safety, and lower costs than security guards and other alternatives.
+Electronic security offers greater efficiency, increased safety, and lower costs than security guards in Houston and other alternatives.